 A review of actual expenditures compared to the appropriations in the final budget had significant variances.
-Actual expenditures for planning costs exceeded the related appropriation of \$1,223,000 by \$195,774.
-The increase was due to development activity in excess of what is forecasted at the time the budget is made.
-Project improvement costs were below appropriations by \$38,528 due to the Van Buren Widening Project.
+Actual expenditures for planning costs exceeded the related appropriation of \$1,240,000 by \$265,016.
+The increase is due to development activity being more than what is forecasted at the time the budget was made.
+Licenses, permits, and fees revenues were below appropriations by \$205,028 this is due to a slow down of new developments coming in at the end of the fiscal year.